laptopsystem/DT_probiotics_Data_Champion_ASSIGN/README.md

 ## Overview

 This repository contains a data analysis and machine learning project focused on predicting company prospects based on various features like revenue, growth rate, and industry.
-The assignment includes an interactive **Streamlit Dashboard** for real-time analysis, and a **Google Colab** notebook for running the code and performing the data analysis.

 ## Dataset